FoneBone94/Agent_R/README.md

 DOWNLOAD
 --------
-check back frequentley for new updates, a new commit will be made to the "Agent-R.exe" when there is an update!
+check back frequentley for new updates, a new Release will be made to signify when there is an update!
   The dowload will always be the dropbox link provided below.

 Downoload Link: